Poison Girl Friend: Career

-In 2021, the two major labels, Victor Entertainment and Nippon Columbia, started to allow the distribution of her ancient albums through several download and streaming service platforms.
+In 2021, the two major labels, Victor Entertainment and Nippon Columbia, started to allow the distribution of her old albums through several download and streaming service platforms.
 That led to the rediscovery and reappraisal of the POiSON GiRL FRiEND.
-The year 2023 saw the release of two vinyl albums:"Melting Moment" (on Sad dicco in June), the vinyl edition of her 1991 album, and "exQuisxx" (on Nippon Columbia - HMV Record Shop in November), a compilation of her three albums from the Nippon Columbia years.
-In September 2023, Sega Bodega's project with Mayah Alkhateri, kiss facility released So Many Ways, in which she participated as featured artist.
-On 30 December, she gave a full concert in Shanghai.
+A compilation of her music titled COLLECTiON was compiled and released in December 2022 by Los Angeles based record label 7th Heaven.
+The year 2023 saw the release of two vinyl albums: Melting Moment (on Sad dicco in June), the vinyl edition of her 1991 album, and exQuisxx (on Nippon Columbia - HMV Record Shop in November), a compilation of her three albums from the Nippon Columbia years.
+In September 2023, Sega Bodega's project with Mayah Alkhateri, Kiss Facility released So Many Ways, in which she participated as featured artist.
+In December 30, she gave a full concert in Shanghai.

 In 2024, POiSON GiRL FRiEND embarked on her first U.S. tour, performing ten shows across eight American cities from October to November.
 The tour included stops in Seattle (The Crocodile), Portland (The Star Theater), Los Angeles (Vermont Hollywood and The Novo), San Francisco (Great American Music Hall), Washington, D.C.
 (Union Stage), New York (Elsewhere and Sony Hall), and Chicago (Lincoln Hall).

 As a DJ, Noriko appears in several venues in Tokyo and hosts her own events.
 Since October 2023, she works as a resident host DJ on NTS Radio.